isomerpages/mlaw-corp/news/public-consultations/_posts/2021-02-05-public-consultation-proposed-copyright-bill.md

 MinLaw and IPOS invite members of the public, particularly legal practitioners, academics, and affected stakeholders, to provide their feedback from 5 February 2021 to 1 April 2021.

+Following feedback from the public, the consultation exercise will be extended by one week.
+It will now close on **8 April 2021** instead.
+We invite all interested parties to provide responses by then.

 - [Read the Part 1 Consultation Paper on the draft Bill](/files/news/public-consultations/2021/copyrightbill/Copyright_Consultation2021.pdf) [PDF]
 - [View Part 1 of the draft Bill](/files/news/public-consultations/2021/copyrightbill/Annex_B-CopyrightBill.pdf) [PDF]
 - [Provide feedback via FormSG](https://go.gov.sg/copyright2021)